Freescale/Documentation/release-notes/source/Acknowledgement.rst

 Acknowledgement
 ===============

-The FSL BSP Community is a community effort of keeping and mantaining an Yocto BSP meta layer for Freescale boards/chips.
+The FSL BSP Community is a community effort of keeping and mantaining a Freescale boards/chips layer for the Yocto Project.

 Dora Source Code
 ----------------